- Hasso Plattner, Steve Lucas, Ron Enslin, Vishal Sikka, and John Appleby provide oodles of false information around HANA’s performance.

 The Laboratory Environment Bias

 The hardware and database are run in a “lab” environment.
-It has no other batch jobs pulling its resources – which are of course unrealistic.
+It has no other batch jobs pulling its resources – which are, of course, unrealistic.
 Therefore the performance of the benchmark would typically not be attainable in a production setting.
-I see the benchmark results are more comparable between different benchmarks than between the benchmark and a production environment.
+I see the benchmark results are more comparable between different benchmarks than between the baseline and a production environment.

 Every benchmark paper I looked at had one clear purpose.
 That was to improve the sales of the product benchmarked by the vendor that wrote the paper.

 The benchmarks that are released are then viewed through the prism of bias.
 That is, people that have an incentive to prefer a particular software vendor.
 One entity that has published inaccurate information about benchmarks that have been right in line with their financial bias has been the consulting firm Bluefin, which is overall one of the least reliable providers of information on HANA.